Frozen in Crisis: Transnistria's Energy Standoff

 In response to the crisis, Moldovan authorities, through companies such as Moldovagaz and Energocom, extended offers to assist Transnistria in procuring natural gas from European markets.
 This assistance included technical and commercial support to facilitate purchases at prevailing market prices.
 However, Transnistrian authorities, specifically the region's gas company, Tiraspoltransgaz, declined these offers.
 They cited the higher costs of European gas compared to previous Russian supplies and expressed optimism that Gazprom would resume deliveries under existing contracts valid until 2026.

 Leaked communications obtained by POLITICO reveal that Transnistrian officials were presented with detailed proposals from Chisinau to secure alternative gas supplies, emphasising the urgency given the deteriorating humanitarian conditions.
-Despite these entreaties, the separatist leadership remained steadfast in their refusal.
+Despite these entreaties, Transnistrian leadership remained steadfast in their refusal.
 Aura Sabadus, a senior fellow at the Center for European Policy Analysis (CEPA), said it was “extraordinary that given the gravity of the crisis, where schools and kindergartens are shut and people freeze in their homes, the authorities in Tiraspol refuse to accept Moldova’s help.”
+However, Transnistria rejects the notion it is a part of Moldova, maintaining its own de facto independence, thus partially explaining a reluctance to rely on Moldovan assistance.

 Analysts suggest that this stance is influenced by several factors.
 Firstly, accepting gas from European sources, facilitated by Moldova, could be perceived as Tiraspol's shift away from Moscow's influence, threatening Transnistria's longstanding political alignment with Russia.
 Secondly, the cost of European gas is significantly higher than the subsidised rates previously enjoyed under Russian provisions.
 Transnistrian authorities may be concerned about the economic burden this would impose on their already fragile economy.
 Ultimately, there appears to be an anticipation that Russia will intervene to restore gas supplies, either through diplomatic negotiations or alternative logistical arrangements, reinforcing Transnistria's reliance on Russian patronage.